 2. Select Clear recent history.

-3. This opens up a new dialog box.
+3. It opens up a new dialog box.

-4. Select “Everything” under “Time range to clean” drop down box.
+4. Select “Everything” from “Time range to clean” drop down box.

-5. Check-up all boxes; click “Clean Now” button.
+5. Check-up all the boxes; click “Clean Now” button.

 Set New Tab Parameters

 After disinfecting the virus, you might see some error text while opening new tabs.
 To fix this issue change new tab parameters as shown below: